 DEA stands for diethanolamine and is used in personal care products to make them creamy, sudsy or to make their pH more favorable.
 They’re primarily found in shampoos and cleansers.
 One easy way to avoid these ingredients is to get away from the mindset that something has to be super sudsy to be effective.
 A lot of the agents that are used to make products sudsy were developed during WWII as floor cleaners!

-Hope this will help make your next trip to buy personal care products easier….just remember the 3 simple rules.
-Stay tuned for the next 9 ingredients that are essential to avoid!
+I hope this will help make your next trip to buy personal care products easier….just remember the 3 simple rules.
+Click here for the next series of ingredients that are essential to avoid

 Curious as to how I became interested in avoiding cancer causing chemicals?
 I will give you a little hint, it was while I was studying breast cancer

-Dr Alexis practices in Kanata and is accepting new patients.
+Dr Alexis practices virtually and is accepting new patients who live within Ontario.
 To book your appointment, click here.